REM Sleep Behaviour Disorder (RBD): Complete Guide to Symptoms, Causes & Treatment

 Other Contributing Factors

-Diagnosis of REM Sleep Behaviour Disorder
+How is REM Sleep Behaviour Disorder Diagnosed?

 Sleep Study (Polysomnography)

-Treatment and Management
+Treatment And Management

 Now let’s understand what are some of the effective treatments for REM sleep behaviour disorder and strategies to manage it.